zero-to-prod/service-models/README.md

 ## Basic Class Implementation

-Define properties on your class that match the keys in your data.
-The `ServiceModel` trait will automatically map the data onto your properties.
+Define properties in your class to match the keys of your data.

+The `ServiceModel` trait will automatically match the keys, detect the type, and cast the value.

 ```php
 use Zerotoprod\ServiceModel\ServiceModel;